You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 As a Japanese learner, you may want to know your exact level, challenge yourself, and check your current skills.

 Perhaps you want to improve your Japanese for professional reasons.
-Or you may need a high score to apply for a visa in Japan.
+You may also need a high score to apply for a visa in Japan.

-Whatever motivation you may have, JLPT can be an excellent value addition to your CV to edge out your competitors.
-It is a worthwhile endeavor to further your career, academic, and personal goals.
+Whatever your motivation, JLPT can be an excellent value addition to your CV and an effective way to edge out your competitors.
+It is a worthwhile endeavor that can further your career, academic, and personal goals.

 Depending on which level you pass, you can show potential interviewers that you are fluent.
 Since it’s a tough test, getting certified as a Japanese learner is worth it.